Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Cheerful, charming, intelligent

 The Foldex, sometimes known as the Exotic fold, is a rare breed that originated in Canada.
-The breed came from crossing Exotic Shorthairs with Scottish Folds.
-Foldexes have championship breed status; however, it is only recognized by the Canadian Cat Association.
+The Foldex came from crossing Exotic Shorthairs with Scottish Folds.
+Foldexes have championship breed status but are only recognized by the Canadian Cat Association.

-This breed is very affectionate but won’t be too demanding.
-They adore cuddles and become loyal to their owners.
-They’re not shy to introduce themselves to strangers and will approach them without a second thought.
+They are very affectionate but aren’t too demanding.
+They adore cuddles and are loyal to their owners, but they’re not afraid of strangers and will approach them without a second thought.

-They’re very curious and intelligent but won’t get into as much trouble as other designer breeds.
+They’re curious and intelligent but won’t get as much trouble as other designer breeds.

 Lambkin munchkin